W3SS/minesweeper/README.md

-# Minesweeper Project
+# Minesweeper

-A Java project using Swing, SoC and MVC to define layers.
+A simple Java Swing game using observer pattern to watch mouse events.